Turk Broda: "Battle of the Bulge"

 The "Battle of the Bulge" was a battle between him and the owner of the Toronto Maple Leafs Conn Smythe about Broda losing weight.
 This argument brought a lot of attention from the media in Toronto, Ontario.
 Smythe ordered Broda to lose 10 lb in a week and brought Al Rollins and Gilles Mayer from the minor leagues just to pressure Broda into losing weight.
 If Broda could not lose weight, then he would be removed from his goalkeeping duties.
 In the end, Broda lost enough weight to keep his job, though Broda admitted years later that the scales were rigged in his favour.

 Legacy

 After retiring, Broda became a coach.
 He coached the Ottawa Senators in the Quebec Hockey League.
 He later became the head coach of the Toronto Marlboros.
 He led the Marlboros to back to back Memorial Cup championships in 1955, and in 1956.

 Broda was inducted into the Hockey Hall of Fame in 1967 and was inducted into the Manitoba Sports Hall of Fame and Museum in 1983 as an "Honoured" member.
 In 1998, he was ranked number 60 on The Hockey News list of the 100 Greatest Hockey Players.
 With 13 shutouts and a GAA of 1.98 in the playoffs, he helped the Leafs win 5 Stanley Cups and establish a dynasty.
 In 2005, Broda was inducted into the National Polish American Sports Hall of Fame.
-He died in 1972 at the age of 58 from a heart attack.
+He died in 1972 at the age of 58 after suffering a massive heart attack.